jgeorges24/CHUCK_NORRIS_JOKE_BOX/README.md

-# Top_Games_To_Beat_B4_U_Die
+# Top_chuck_norris_jokes
-top games to play
+top chuck norris jokes

 ## The purpose of this CLI App?

-This is your one stop app to find out the games you should play and beat before you pass and leave earth.
+This is your one stop app to find out the truth of all chuck norris jokes.

 ### Install Instructions